sci-visus/NLPModelExplorer/README.md

 ## Setup

-If you care about training, goto step 1, else goto step 2.
+If you care about training, goto step 1; elif you care about making perturbation on existing dataset, goto step 2; elif you care about making prediction using pretrained model, goto step 3; else skim through all steps because all results have been uploaded.

 ### 1. Training
   First, train the model (a pretrained model is already given in the repo)